-As the number of COVID-19 cases continues to rise in South Africa, organisations, business and corporates are encouraging their staff to work remotely if possible.
+As the number of COVID-19 cases continue to rise in Southern Africa, organisations, business and corporates are encouraging their staff to work remotely if possible.
 While a planned transition to a remote workforce would typically be staged over time, one may need to be implemented quickly in this scenario.

 Because the current situation with COVID-19 is changing so rapidly, the resources we’re providing below (most of which are free) are options that can be implemented relatively quickly, with little to no external IT support needed to do so and with a focus on remote communications and information sharing solutions.